Peter-T-Ruehr/CompoundVision3D/README.md

   * compare these values in an phylogenetic comparative framework
   * analyse the trade-off between acuity and sensitivity across species

-This is an alpha-version and still under development.
+This is package is still under development.

 ## Example output
 ### Direction and acuity